GSA/digitalgov.gov/content/pages/1/contact-center-operation-and-management.md

 - Avoid being confrontational and allow everyone's opinion to be heard.
 Allow people to finish explaining their thoughts.
 - Talk about the facts, not feelings.
 The performance criteria should be defined by measurable tasks, so keep the discussion focused on what can be taught, not thought.
 - When making decisions, consider what would be best for the overall success of the program.
 Do not make a decision just because everyone has grown tired of the discussion!
 - Enforce compliance.
-It&#8217;s critical to identify and warn anyone who uses their own standards while monitoring, rather than the agreed-upon standards.
+It's critical to identify and warn anyone who uses their own standards while monitoring, rather than the agreed-upon standards.
 - Do not give up when the process gets difficult and some people seem ready to quit.

 ## IVR Call Flow Basics